framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

     bf...( ... );
     ... other bf stuff ...
     setBeanFactory(bf);
-    // 3.0 - move the bf configuration to a load listener function: function factoryConfig( bf ) {
+    // 3.x - move the bf configuration to a load listener function in Application.cfc: function factoryConfig( bf ) {
         bf...( ... );
         ... other bf stuff ...
     }
-    // 3.0 - then remove the 2.x code and add this config:
+    // 3.x - then remove the 2.x code and add this config:
     variables.framework = {
         ...
         diComponent = "path.to.ioc",
         diLocations = "/model,/app/controllers",
         diConfig = { ... config ..., loadListener = factoryConfig },
+        ...
+    };

+Alternatively, create a new CFC in your model's `services` tree (e.g., `LoadListener.cfc`) and move the bean factory configuration to an `onLoad()` method there, and specify that bean name in the configuration (this is better if you have a lot of configuration since it avoids cluttering up `Application.cfc`):

+    // 3.x - move the bf configuration to a LoadListener.cfc:
+    component {
+        function onLoad( bf ) {
+            bf...( ... );
+            ... other bf stuff ...
+        }
+    }
+    // 3.x - then remove the 2.x code and add this config:
+    variables.framework = {
+        ...
+        diComponent = "path.to.ioc",
+        diLocations = "/model,/app/controllers",
+        diConfig = { ... config ..., loadListener = "loadListenerService" },
         ...
     };